g4jc/https-always/README.md

 Source Tree
 -----------

-This is the source tree for HTTPS Everywhere for Firefox and Chrome.
+This is the source tree for HTTPS Always for UXP.

 Important directories you might want to know about

-    src/                      The Firefox source
+    src/                      The UXP-Addon source

     src/components            |
-    src/chrome/content        | Firefox JavaScript and XUL code src/chrome/content/code   |
+    src/chrome/content        |  JavaScript and XUL code
+    src/chrome/content/code   |

     src/chrome/content/rules  The rulesets live here